Emoxypine

-Use
+Uses

 Emoxypine is widely used in Russia, primarily for its anti-oxidant properties claimed by the manufacturer.
 It purportedly exercises anxiolytic, anti-stress, anti-alcohol, anticonvulsant, nootropic, neuroprotective and anti-inflammatory action.
 Emoxypine presumably improves cerebral blood circulation, inhibits thrombocyte aggregation, lowers cholesterol levels, has cardioprotective and antiatherosclerotic action.
 The compound's in vitro iron chelating property shows potential in the management of neurodegenerative conditions such as Alzheimer's disease (AD), as well as hematologic disorders.